ros2/rosbag2/docs/design/rosbag2_playback_time.md

   // rclcpp::Clock interface
   /**
+   * Provides the current time according to the clock's internal model.
    *  if use_sim_time: provides current ROS Time (with optional extrapolation - see "Clock Rate and Time Extrapolation" section)
-   *  if !use_sim_time: calculates current "Player Time" based on starting time, playback rate, pause state */ rclcpp::Time now() override;
+   *  if !use_sim_time: calculates current "Player Time" based on starting time, playback rate, pause state.
+   *    this means that /clock time will match with the recorded messages time, as if we are fully reliving the recorded session
+   */
+  rclcpp::Time now() override;